artifacthealth/hydrate-mongodb/README.md

 Hydrate is inspired by other projects including [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API), [Hibernate](http://hibernate.org/orm/), and [Doctrine](http://doctrine-orm.readthedocs.org/projects/doctrine-mongodb-odm/en/latest/).

-**NOTICE: Hydrate is an experimental project and is not recommended for production systems.
-It is also possible that breaking changes may be introduced in the API until version 1.0.0 is reached.**

-#### Idiomatic Javascript
-Hydrate has no requirements for how persistent classes are declared.
-Developers can work with standard JavasScript idioms, such as constructor functions and ES6 classes.
-Furthermore, no base class is required for creating persistent classes.

 #### TypeScript support
 [TypeScript](http://www.typescriptlang.org/) is a superset of JavaScript that includes type information and compiles to regular JavaScript.
 If you choose to use TypeScript in your projects, this type information can be used to create the